keanthology/data-engineering/README.md

-# data-engineering
+# data-engineering-scripts
-This contains the mostly used codes and scripts in data engineering most especially in Microsoft Azure and Azure Databricks.
+Contains Python and SQL scripts commonly used in data engineering workflows, with a focus on Azure Databricks.